cdahmedeh/PoetWrite/docs/poem-syntax-and-domain-structure.md

 ⁉️ The **Words** entites contains a list of **Word** which hold an individual word and the phonemes calculated from the various methods described elsewhere.
 It is not relevant to the discussion here.

 ❓ This is very much a work-in-progress and obviously subject to change.
 I really hate the concept of having to design your domain objects first.
 There still some brainwashing left when I was introduced to OOP.
-These won't be used for persistence no there's no considerations for ORMs.
+These won't be used for persistence so there's no considerations for ORMs.

 ⛅ My plan is to eventually put the results of the analyses into this structure as some kind of optimization.